Natasha Ryan: Media

 The story of Ryan being found alive during the murder trial attracted international attention.

 Following her re-appearance, Australian publicist Max Markson signed Ryan up as a client, and negotiated potential deals with several media organisations.
 Markson eventually secured a media deal with Publishing and Broadcasting Limited, which was the parent company of ACP Magazines and the Nine Network.
 The deal guaranteed that Ryan would do exclusive interviews with ACP's Woman's Day and 60 Minutes.

 60 Minutes sent reporter Tara Brown to Rockhampton to interview Ryan.
-Assuming Ryan's story was going to hand them a ratings-winning program, 60 Minutes held the broadcast until 20 April 2003 in an attempt to take viewers away from Network Ten's premiere of the third season of their ratings winner, Big Brother Australia.
-The strategy failed to work and Big Brother Australia won the battle with an average capital city audience of 2.2 million viewers, compared to the 1.7 million viewers 60 Minutes managed to attract.
+Assuming Ryan's story was going to hand them a ratings-winning program, 60 Minutes held the broadcast until 20 April 2003 in an attempt to take viewers away from Network Ten's premiere of the third season of their ratings winner, Big Brother.
+The strategy failed to work and Big Brother won the battle with an average capital city audience of 2.2 million viewers, compared to the 1.7 million viewers 60 Minutes managed to attract.

 There were reports that the deal Markson negotiated would bring in more than $200,000 for Ryan, prompting a discussion about the ethics of Ryan accepting the money when so much time, effort and money was spent on the search for her, and the police investigation.
 Rockhampton State Emergency Service volunteer Lyle Dobbs expressed his view that any profit Ryan gained from her interviews should go back to Queensland taxpayers who funded the search which came at significant cost to police and a lot of effort from SES volunteers.
-The contract was eventually produced in court proceedings in 2006, which confirmed that Ryan had been paid $120,000 for the interviews.
+During the costs hearing following Ryan and Black's conviction in 2006 for causing a false police investigation, police barrister Terry Gardiner produced a contract confirming that Nine Network had paid Markson $120,000 for an interview with Ryan, her sister Donna, and her mother Jennifer.

 Ryan and Black married in 2008.
 It is believed that prior to their wedding, they signed another media deal with Woman's Day for exclusivity to the stories that were published before and after their wedding.
 During the wedding at Byfield, Queensland, there was strict security, with guests screened and strictly forbidden from taking any photos during the ceremony and reception.
 It was reported the wedding story deal with Woman's Day was worth $200,000.

+Death

+On the morning of 2 June 2024, Ryan's body was found by police at Rockhampton Golf Club.
+She was 40 years old.